 You can get a hint for the first letter of a word if you need help.
 Be sure to check your spelling, as misspelled words are marked wrong.
 If you prefer to download and work from a pdf, right click this pdf version.

 We need a straightforward, realistic, approach to natural disasters.
 Cycles of drought and floods, earthquakes, hurricanes, and tornadoes are recurrent events in various parts of the world.
 We cannot prevent them, or predict the exact times they will occur, but we can prevent much suffering by preparing beforehand.

 Planning, good communication systems, and well-maintained roads and other infrastructure can facilitate the delivery of relief supplies and save lives during the crisis.
 Once the worst effects of the disaster are past, recovery and restoration can begin.

 It’s also important to take time for an objective evaluation of the mistakes and successes of the relief effort.
 Recognizing the inadequacies of past relief efforts can save lives in the future-- because we know disaster will strike again.

 Use these words to type into the gaps in the next two exercises (they're also on the picture below the gap-fill to make it easier to complete the second section):

 adequate, aware, compiled, comprehensive, diversification, ensure, excessive, fundamental, input, irreversible, items, minimize, minimum, offset, offset, regional, revenue, substitutes, supplement, symbolic, text, via

 You can find more information about some of these words (as well as links to interesting talks that use them and a quiz to check your understanding of them) in English Detective 14, "A World Without Hunger?" in the back issues section.
-You might also want to try the Conservation Terminology Gapfiill or Climate Change Vocabulary.
+You might also want to try the Conservation Terminology Gapfiill or Climate Change and Weather Vocabulary.